 Bastian is a tiny town located in the state of Virginia.
 With a population of 343 people and just one neighborhood, Bastian is the 358th largest community in Virginia.

-When you are in Bastian, you'll notice that it is more blue-collar than most other communities in America.
-42.17% of Bastian’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Bastian is a blue-collar town, with 42.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bastian is a town of professionals, production and manufacturing workers, and managers.
 There are especially a lot of people living in Bastian who work in healthcare (30.12%), business and financial occupations (14.46%), and maintenance occupations (9.64%).

 A relatively large number of people in Bastian telecommute to their jobs.
 Overall, about 14.46% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Bastian doesn't have a public transportation system that people use for their commute.
+Bastian is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Bastian in 2022 was $22,579, which is low income relative to Virginia and the nation.
 This equates to an annual income of $90,316 for a family of four.